Bandikui: History

 Bandikui was preferred for the tri-junction by British Railway surveyors over Rajgarh, Alwar, due to better alignment.
 The Bandikui railway station was established in 1874.
-The railway junction has 6 plateform with all facilities for a grade A railway station.
 The first train in Rajasthan ran from Bandikui Junction to Agra Fort, started in April 1874 by the colonial government in India.
-Most trains traveling from Delhi to Jaipur and Agra to Jaipur stop at Bandikui.
+Most trains traveling between Delhi and Jaipur stop at Bandikui.
 At the time of colonialism, some 1000 British families lived in Bandikui.
-Some British Raj era bungalows can still be found in railway colony Bandikui.
+Some Raj era bungalows can still be found in Bandikui.

-Historically the city was part of Amer (later Jaipur) kingdom which is also known as Dhundhar area that was ruled by kachhwaha dynasty during medival period.
-Before medival period it was ruled by local badgurjars and jagirdars.
-There is an old roman catholic church situated in railway colony.

-The city attracted migration from nearby villages and its population grew to more than 150,000.
+The city attracted migration from nearby villages and its population grew to more than 125,000.
 Many residents work in Delhi and keep their families in Bandikui.

 It was in the reign of Lord Northbrook, the Viceroy that the Delhi – Bandikui line was opened in December 1874.
 Bandikui has had the singular distinction witnessing and passing through its territory the royal saloons of Prince of Wales, later King Edward VII 1874-1875, King George V, in 1911, Prince of Wales, later King Edward VIII 1921-22 and the Queen Elizabeth in 1961 on her way to tiger shoot at Bharatpur.